lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

 }
 ```

 The fragment shader is also identical (we have just changed the output attachment name by `outAlbedo`).
 If you think a little bit about it, it makes sense.
-From the geometry phase point of view, we have just almost not changed anything.
-We just changed the swap chain image output attachment by another image  that can be sampled later one, but we are rendering everything in the same way.
+From the geometry phase point of view, we have not changed anything.
+We have just changed the swap chain image output attachment by another image  that can be sampled later one, but we are rendering everything in the same way.

 ```glsl
 #version 450